paul-thebaud/v-phone-input/README.md

 ### Requirements

-VPhoneInput requires `Vue@2` and `Vuetify@2` to be installed and working in your project.
+VPhoneInput requires `Vue@3` and `Vuetify@3` to be installed and working in your project.

-> VPhoneInput utilizes features of ES2015/2017 that require the need to use polyfills for
+> VPhoneInput utilizes recent ES features that may require polyfills for older browser like
-> Internet Explorer 11 and Safari 9/10.
+> Internet Explorer.

 > [Available country guessers](#country-guesser) requires fetch.